I'm Thinking of Ending Things (novel): Reception

-According to the review aggregator Book Marks, I'm Thinking of Ending Things received positive reviews, based on 5 reviews.

 In a review in the Chicago Tribune, Lloyd Sachs described I'm Thinking of Ending Things as "the boldest and most original literary thriller to appear in some time".
-He called Reid "a master of tension", and that despite the book's "philosophic weight", he "pulls it off".
+He called Reid "a master of tension", and noted that despite the book's "philosophic weight", he "pulls it off".
 Sachs recommended re-reading the book, saying that "[w]ith its deep enigmas" and the "dense psychological space [the characters are] traveling through", it "remains as full of dark surprises as your friendly neighborhood black hole".

 Hannah Pittard wrote in a review in The New York Times that she felt the novel's "bait-and-switch tactic"—interspacing the Jake-and-girlfriend narrative with a commentary between two strangers about an unspecified tragedy—too "gimmicky".
 She also felt that Reid's story was a little too non-diegetic, in that the narrator withholds too much from the reader.
-Pittard expressed her disappointment at the book's "big reveal" at the end, saying that it "hastily disposes of unexplained and unnecessary red herrings, and the revelation is at once too tidy and too convenient to be satisfying".
+Pittard expressed her disappointment at the book's "big reveal" at the end, saying that it "hastily disposes of unexplained and unnecessary red herrings, and the revelation is, at once, too tidy and too convenient to be satisfying".

-Writing in The Australian, author Pip Smith said the novel "reads like a short story with its elastic stretched to snapping point".
-She said that while it has all the ingredients of a good thriller with mounting tension and a twist at the end, Reid "sells his concept short" by sticking to the thriller format.
-Smith was critical of Reid's portrayal of Jake's girlfriend as having "inferior intelligence".
-She acknowledged that by the end of the book it becomes clear that the author was not trying to create "a believable female character, but ... a misanthropic male's fantasy of a female character".
+Writing in The Australian, author Pip Smith said the novel "reads like a short story, with its elastic stretched to snapping point".
+She said that while it has all the ingredients of a good thriller, with mounting tension and a twist at the end, Reid "sells his concept short" by sticking to the thriller format.
+Smith was critical of Reid's portrayal of Jake's girlfriend as having "inferior intelligence.”
+She acknowledged that by the end of the book, it becomes clear that the author was not trying to create "a believable female character, but a misanthropic male's fantasy of a female character.”
 However, until the twist, readers "have spent 200 pages with a narrator who is structurally obliged to sound unintelligent".
-Smith felt that "Reid's novel is about being trapped – by intelligence, social awkwardness, a fantasy of what could have been ... but his novel is also trapped by its own lure: a narrator too flimsy to feel real."
-She concluded that re-reading the book gives the text new meaning, but added that many people will only read it once, and will miss Reid's "provocations about predetermination and free will".
+Smith felt that "Reid's novel is about being trapped by intelligence, social awkwardness, and a fantasy of what could have been, but his novel is also trapped by its own lure, with a narrator too flimsy to feel real."
+She concluded that re-reading the book gives the text new meaning but added that many people will only read it once, and will miss Reid's "provocations about predetermination and free will".